aivarsk/notes/solid.md

 if testing seems hard - examine your design.
 But some of the "clean code" requires so much stuff to execute

+Is it DRY?

+Does it have one responsibility
+Does everything in it change at the same rate - THIS IS GOLD Does it depend on things that change less often than it does

 Sandi: only mock classes I own, don't mock/stub the object under test :( How about mocking as the last resort?

 SDO are the remaining ones

+LOVE the Sandi approach of writing the code and refactoring.
+Look at the code, see what would be the best structure for the code.
+Much of the SOLID happens ahead of time with putting classes and interfaces and then trying to implement that.
+I think the same happens with design patterns

+Scale of likelihood of change